 The estate is shared equally between the children, not including any step-children.
 If any of the children has already died, grandchildren or great-grandchildren can inherit their parent’s share.

-For example: Linda was unmarried and had two children, Anne and Michael.
-When she died without a will, her estate was worth £540,000.
-Anne inherited £270,000 but, because Michael had already passed away, his £270,000 share was passed down to his only son.
+For example: Mandy was unmarried and had two children, Daniel and John.
+When she died without a will, her estate was worth £600,000.
+Daniel inherited £300,000 but, because John had already passed away, his £300,000 share was split equally between his three children.

-Note: If Michael didn’t have children or grandchildren of his own, his share would also have been inherited by Anne.
+Note: If John didn’t have children or grandchildren of his own, his share would also have been inherited by Daniel.

 The estate is inherited by the deceased’s close relatives in the following order of priority: